 - Easy Video Copy & Convert 6 – folder is ECC

 - Easy VHS to DVD Plus – folder is VHS

 Opening the version number folder will reveal the userData.json file.

 Whether the folder or file is present or not, if you are getting the 1011 error, you need to delete the version number folder and run through the installer stub again (see previous section, “The proper way to install the product”) in order to recreate or refresh the data file.
-Once done, try launching Creator NXT 8 again – it should come up properly now.
+Once done, try launching Creator NXT again – the application should now come up and function properly.